Top

 Christian Lassen, Esq. | Quoted in The Wall Street Journal | 25 Years Experience Helping federal employees and their families nationwide recover denied FEGLI benefits.

-What Is FEGLI?
+What Is FEGLI

-Why FEGLI Claims Get Denied
+Why FEGLI Claims Are Denied

 Common denial reasons include: